5mooth0perator/5mooth.github.io/README.md

 The Nottinghamshire Blockchain Alliance community aims to help each other advance our ambitions in blockchain spaces.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Robinhood is cryptocurrency of Brazilian origin, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
-It is people's electronic cash, not connected to government or officials.

 ### The Nottinghamshire Blockchain Alliance